josephp27/RESTful-API-SS/README.md

    Spacing can be emulated by + or %20

 5. /update (Update a user if they exist in database.
 Updates based on email address.
 If parameter not specified, sets to blank)

-   Updating can only be done if a contact has been added and is based on email as it is the unique identifier

    Arguments: name (required), email (required), work (required), personal, company, street, state, city, image, bd